David Foster Wallace: Career

 The Broom of the System (1987) garnered national attention and critical praise.
-In The New York Times, Caryn James called it a "manic, human, flawed extravaganza … emerging straight from the excessive tradition of Stanley Elkin's The Franchiser, Thomas Pynchon's V., [and] John Irving's World According to Garp".
+In The New York Times, Caryn James called it a "manic, human, flawed extravaganza ... emerging straight from the excessive tradition of Stanley Elkin's The Franchiser, Thomas Pynchon's V., [and] John Irving's World According to Garp".

 In 1991, Wallace began teaching literature as an adjunct professor at Emerson College in Boston.
 The next year, at the suggestion of colleague and supporter Steven Moore, Wallace obtained a position in the English department at Illinois State University.
 He had begun work on his second novel, Infinite Jest, in 1991, and submitted a draft to his editor in December 1993.
 After the publication of excerpts throughout 1995, the book was published in 1996.

 In 1997, Wallace received a MacArthur Fellowship.
 He also received the Aga Khan Prize for Fiction, awarded by editors of The Paris Review for one of the stories in Brief Interviews with Hideous Men, which had been published in the magazine.

-In 2002, Wallace moved to Claremont, California, to become the first Roy E. Disney Professor of Creative Writing and Professor of English at Pomona College.
+In 2002, Wallace moved to Claremont, California, to become the first Roy E. Disney endowed Professor of Creative Writing and Professor of English at Pomona College.
 He taught one or two undergraduate courses per semester and focused on writing.

 Wallace delivered the commencement address to the 2005 graduating class at Kenyon College.
 The speech was published as a book, This Is Water, in 2009.
-In May 2013 parts of the speech were used in a popular online video, also titled "This Is Water".
+In May 2013, parts of the speech were used in a popular online video, also titled "This Is Water".

 Bonnie Nadell was Wallace's literary agent during his entire career.
 Michael Pietsch was his editor on Infinite Jest.

 Wallace died in 2008.
 In March 2009, Little, Brown and Company announced that it would publish the manuscript of an unfinished novel, The Pale King, that Wallace had been working on before his death.
 Pietsch pieced the novel together from pages and notes Wallace left behind.
 Several excerpts were published in The New Yorker and other magazines.
 The Pale King was published on April 15, 2011, and received generally positive reviews.
 Michiko Kakutani of The New York Times wrote that The Pale King "showcases [Wallace's] embrace of discontinuity; his fascination with both the meta and the microscopic, postmodern pyrotechnics and old-fashioned storytelling; and his ongoing interest in contemporary America's obsession with self-gratification and entertainment."
 The book was nominated for the Pulitzer Prize.

 Throughout his career, Wallace published short fiction in periodicals such as The New Yorker, GQ, Harper's Magazine, Playboy, The Paris Review, Mid-American Review, Conjunctions, Esquire, Open City, Puerto del Sol, and Timothy McSweeney's Quarterly Concern.